 This guide provides reliable resources pertaining to the study of behavior and the mind, including books, journals, databases, videos, and reference sources in the psychological sciences.

-These are some recently added psychology books and ebooks:
+These are some recently added psychology books and e-books:

 Call Number: E-book available online